Pakefield Primary School Computing Curriculum

 Intent

+At Pakefield Primary School, we believe that a high-quality computing education is essential in today’s digital world.
+Our curriculum helps pupils develop computational thinking, creativity, and problem-solving skills, allowing them to understand and shape the world around them.
 Our goal is to equip children with the skills they need to be digitally literate citizens—able to communicate, create, and express themselves through technology.
 Most importantly, we inspire them to use these skills to make a positive impact on the world around them.

 - can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation